top of page

 Engage in a group discussion

-Have students write out a list of ways that they are similar and engage in group discussions about the commonalities beyond race and ethnicity.
+Have students create a list of ways they are similar and engage in group discussions about commonalities beyond race and ethnicity.

 Group Discussion